 Here’s my guide to exploring Siem Reap once you’re done with Angkor Wat.
-Use the navigation links below to skip ahead if you want.
+Use the contents table below to skip ahead if you need to.
 And as always – if you have a question, feel free to drop me a comment below.
 Enjoy…

 Wait – this guide is “apart from Angkor Wat”!
 But I wanted to include a quick summary in my guide to the best things to do in Siem Reap, just to give you an idea of how to spend your time in the city.

-Angkor Wat is one of several hundred temples and building complexes within the Angkor National Park.
+Angkor Wat is one of several hundred temples and building complexes within Angkor National Park.
 If you only have a day to explore, I recommend booking a sunrise tour to kick things off.
-Alternatively, you can arrange a tuk tuk driver to take you to the complex.
-But my group tour didn’t cost much more, and I liked getting all the info from a knowledgable guide.
+Alternatively, you can arrange a tuk-tuk driver to take you to the complex.
+But my group tour didn’t cost much more, and I liked getting all the info from a knowledgeable guide.

 Our sunrise tour took us to the three main temples.
 Angkor Wat itself, where we watched the sunrise behind the temple across the iconic lake.
 Next, Angkor Thom – a whole separate city, overgrown by enormous trees and made famous by the first Tomb Raider movie.
 Finally, we visited Bayon Temple, which is covered in enormous sculptures of Buddha faces.
 Whether you do a tour or go independently, these are the three “must-visit” temples in Angkor National Park.

 After the sunrise tour, head back to the park to explore on your own, and to watch sunset.
 The most popular sunset spot in Angkor is Phnom Bakheng, a hilltop temple with stunning views.
 But, it gets super crowded, so I decided to head to the much quieter Pre Rup temple, which I shared with only around 50 or so other tourists.